Kabbalah

 Fairness in Commerce According to Deuteronomy

-It's fascinating, isn't it, how deeply Jewish law delves into the everyday details of life?
-We find this concern for fairness, even in commerce, in Sifrei Devarim, a collection of ...
+It's fascinating, isn't it, how deeply Jewish law explores the everyday details of life?
+We find this concern for fairness, even in commerce, in Sifrei Devarim, a collection of leg...

 What Makes Something an Abomination Before God